Clippers snap home skid against Warriors with 121-116 OT win

 The Clippers crashed the boards — every player grabbed at least one — and they dominated in the paint, 62-36.

-Williams’ 3-pointer gave Los Angeles its largest lead of 101-87.
-They didn’t go up by double digits until Harrell’s basket to open the fourth.
+Williams’ 3-pointer gave Los Angeles its largest lead of 101-87 after they didn’t go up by double digits until Harrell’s basket to open the fourth.

+The Warriors were held to 20 points in the third when they were outscored by six.

+“I told our guys to empty the gun at the beginning of the third,” Clippers coach Doc Rivers said.
+“Our whole goal was to get more shots than them.”

 TIP-INS

-Warriors: They fell to 39-60 in regular-season games without Curry (left groin strain), who missed his second straight game. … F Draymond Green returned to the lineup after sitting out two games with a right foot-toe sprain. … G Shaun Livingston was back after being out seven games with right foot soreness. … They haven’t left California during a seven-game stretch that concludes Tuesday.
+Warriors: They fell to 39-60 in regular-season games without Curry (left groin strain), who missed his second straight game and didn’t make the quick trip. … F Draymond Green returned to the lineup after sitting out two games with a right foot-toe sprain. … G Livingston was back after being out seven games with right foot soreness. … They haven’t left California during a seven-game stretch that concludes Tuesday.

 Clippers: Hall of Famer Bill Russell sat courtside with owner Steve Ballmer.